Michel Qissi

+Early life

-Qissi was born in Oujda, Morocco and moved to Brussels, Belgium at the age of 2.
-He began training in boxing at seven years old, and became an amateur champion in his weight class at 17.
-He also went on to study Shōtōkan Karate, Muay Thai and Kickboxing.
-He befriended Jean-Claude van Damme at an early age and they grew up together with the same love for action films and training in martial arts.
+Qissi was born in Oujda, Morocco, and moved to Brussels, Belgium, at the age of 2.
+He commenced training in boxing at seven years old, and became an amateur champion in his weight class at 17.
+He also went on to study Shotokan Karate, Muay Thai and Kickboxing.
+He befriended Jean-Claude Van Damme at an early age and they grew up together with the same love for action films and training in martial arts.
+Growing up, he was inspired by Bruce Lee and Muhammad Ali.

+Film career

 In 1982, Qissi and Van Damme moved to the United States in the hope of becoming action stars.
 In 1984 they both were cast as extras in the film Breakin', before landing their big break in 1986.
 After obtaining an interview with Menahem Golan of Cannon Films, they secured a three-picture deal, the first of which was the highly successful Bloodsport, in which Van Damme starred and Qissi had a small role as a tournament fighter named Suan Paredes.
 In 1989, Qissi and Van Damme teamed up again for the film Kickboxer, in which Van Damme was the protagonist once more and Qissi the film's main villain, Tong Po.
-1990 saw the pair make the film Lionheart, in which Qissi's brother, Abdel, played the villain.
-This was to be the last film Van Damme and Qissi made together for 16 years, but Qissi did go on to reprise his role as Tong Po in Kickboxer 2.
-He and Van Damme briefly appeared together in Kickboxer: Vengeance.
+Qissi was also a choreographer on the film.
+His role as Tong Po provided visual inspiration for the Mortal Kombat character Goro.